shilecy/coffebot/README.md

 Thought: I now know the final answer.
 Final Answer: There are no ZUS Coffee outlets in Antarctica.

-### ⚠️ Note on Agent Output Format & Testing Consistency

-This implementation uses the Gemini 2.5 Flash model via LangChain's `create_react_agent()` to handle tool-based queries.
-While the solution adheres to LangChain’s expected `action`/`observation`/`final-answer` format, Gemini’s output can sometimes be inconsistent due to:

-  * Variability in generation output (e.g., occasionally omitting `Action:` or `Final Answer:`).
-  * Internal temperature or token sampling behavior.
-  * Non-determinism across runs or environments.

-As a result, the integration tests may pass or fail unpredictably across different machines or runs, even if no code changes are made.

 -----

 ## Part 5: Unhappy Flows